Original Mallet Options

 When selecting a mallet the three main options to consider are overall length and weight and type of shaft.

 About 60% of our customers start with a 36” mallet although taller or shorter people are advised to adjust the length accordingly.
 Mallets of 33” – 35” are popular at club level.
 Many players find that if they start with a 36” mallet, it’s relatively easy to shorten if required depending on their style and preferences.
 Apart from the height of a player, the ideal height of a mallet depends on what style of grip the player uses and their stance.
 There are three commonly used styles, the standard grip, Irish grip and Solomon grip.
 New players should try out different mallets and grip styles before deciding what length to order.
-Once you’ve established what feels comfortable for you, measure from the ground to half an inch above your top hand.
+Once you’ve established what feels comfortable for you, measure from the ground to an inch above where your top hand naturally and comfortably hold the handle.
 This should be the overall length.
 Remember, it’s easier to shorten a handle than it is to lengthen it!
 We can custom make handles to virtually any length.

 A 3.00 lb mallet is usually a good compromise and neither extreme is recommended.
 A heavier mallet like 3 lbs 2 oz will help for longer shots but is more difficult to control for stop shots etc. Lighter mallets of about 2 lb.14 oz can offer for more control but with less head weight the likelihood of the head twisting during the swing is higher and more effort is required for long roquets and croquets.
 Another important factor to bear in mind is the condition of the lawns.
 Obviously a lighter mallet is better on a hard and fast lawn and conversely a heavy mallet is advantageous on a slow heavy lawn.
 The previous recommendations assume that tournament balls weighing 1.00 lb are being used.